ryanhaining/cppsynchronized/README.md

 CPP Synchronized
 ================

-A fun little project of mine.
 When I first discovered Java's `synchronized` blocks, I was intrigued.
-It's pretty easy to forget to unlock a mutex, and easier to follow the structure of a block.
+It's pretty easy to forget to unlock a mutex, though RAII and unique_lock aid with this, and easy to follow the structure of a block.
 I thought for a while about how I might implement something like this in C++11, and eventually accomplished this in two different ways.

 synctable
 ---------